batoolalomari/ReadMe/ProgrammingWithJavaScript.md

     -  A web page has finished loading

   # What is a script :
-   A script is a series of instructions that a computer can follow to achieve a goal.
+   A script is a series of instructions that a computer can follow to achieve a goal, it is made up of instruction a computer can follow step by steb .
+A browser may use diffierent parts of the script depending on how the user interact with the web bage .

+   To write a script, you need to first state your goal and then list the tasks that need to be completed in order to achieve it.
+Some of the scripts you will be reading or writing when you have fin ished this book will be quite complicated and might look intimidating at first.
+However, a script is just a series of short instructions, each of which is performed in order to solve the problem in hand.
+This is why creating a script is like writing a recipe or manual that allows acomputer to solve a puzzle one step at a time.

+   # WRITING A SCRIPT

+   1: DEFINE THE GOAL
+   2: DESIGN THE SCRIPT
+   3: CODE EACH STEP